Get the latest news and tips directly in your inbox by subscribing to our monthly newsletter

 When hiring an RCM service, look for one that has:

 WebPT has 30 years of outpatient rehab therapy billing experience, making it the largest and most tenured RCM company in the industry.
-Our RCM team processes more than 5 million claims per year and more than 400,000 visits per month.
+Our RCM team processes more than 11 million claims and visits per year.
 We’ve officially reached expert status.

 Click here to see how WebPT can help take your practice’s billing to the next level.

 Even better: Find a rehab therapy-specific solution that prioritizes increased payment per visit and doesn’t get paid unless you do.
 That way, you can be sure the company will relentlessly post and reconcile payments—and investigate, correct, and appeal claim denials.